rmcclosk/thesis/reading/notes.md

 I'm doing.
 * Use some odd summary statistics to show there isn't much difference between trees simulated with different levels of clustering.

+**[@bansal2007individual]**

+* Contrasts contact networks with homogeneous mixing models, explaining situations where each type is useful.
+* Exponential degree distribution, now power-law, was best fit to six published contact networks.
+* Should reread this one.

+**[@volz2008sir]**

+* Ah Erik.
+Of course you have done this already.
+Le sigh.
+* Uses probability generating functions to derive explicit formulae for SIR epidemic trajectories on random networks.
+* The word "random" here is like in random variable, it doesn't mean ER networks.
+They are defined in terms of their degree distributions.
+* He does this by considering what happens in the limit of effective population size.
+* Final DEs are written in terms of probability generating functions of the degree distribution.
+Ah it's pretty.

+**[@volz2007susceptible]**

+* Argh.
+Apparently there are tonnes of papers which fit contact network models to epi data.
+Check the references.
+* Extends the above to dynamic networks (but was published sooner? dunno).

 **[@klovdahl1985social]**